 If you’re like most stitchers, you’re always looking for great cross stitch tips!
 Here’s a video I made that will hopefully inspire you to get out your unfinished works in progress and start stitching again like a pro!
 In the video, I show some of my little tricks to keep myself organized while doing cross stitch (like what I do with my scissors, floss, needles and threader, etc).
 I find keeping my tools organized is so important, as it allows me to stitch better and I never lose anything important.

 I also discuss how I’ve been going so far in the large Michelangelo design I’d been working on for about six months or so.
 This cross stitch pattern is about two-thirds done in the video, and in the video I discuss a few things I’ve learned and improved on while stitching it.
-And you can see pictures of the finished stitching and learn more about the Shades of Grace cross stitch pattern here!
 You can also see my stitching set-up with the legs I made so it can sit in my lap while stitching.
 I have a neck injury, so it was really important for me to figure out a way to stitch reclined, and not have to hold the frame or a hoop.

 Want to learn how I created the adapted scroll frame?
 Check out this post about how I made the rear legs for my scroll frame, it’s easier than you think!
 If you have a few basic tools and a few bits of wood, you can make this at home too.